andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_01_DataDownload.rst

 .. figure:: OpenNeuro_DownloadButton.png

-After you have downloaded and unzipped the dataset, click on the Next button to learn how to inspect your data using fsleyes.
+After you have downloaded and unzipped the dataset, click on the Next button for an overview of the experimental task used in this study.